 This recap video shares highlights from CLIC’s first Un-Meeting, and further information and resources from the event can be found here.
-Additionally, this brief video from the University of Montana provides a nice overview of the overarching Un-Meeting concept.
+Additionally, this brief video from the University of Montana provides an overview of the overarching Un-Meeting concept.

 - Advance the field of translational science and build collaborations within and external to the CTSA Program consortium through convening a diverse, multidisciplinary stakeholder group.

 - Provide the structure, framework and support to create a collaborative space for emergent discussion and partnerships.

 - Impact future research and work with the potential for new collaborative research grant applications, manuscripts and publications, sharing of best practices and innovative program development and implementation.

 - Potential for reporting and publishing of meeting outcomes in a translational science journal.

 The CTSA Program hubs are uniquely positioned in national, regional and local communities to convene multidisciplinary stakeholders around crucial clinical and translational science issues.
 CTSA Program hubs, or connected affiliates in collaboration with hubs, are invited to apply to host a one-day Un-Meeting around a theme that advances and/or addresses barriers and challenges in the field of translational science.
 Proposed topics for Un-Meetings are encouraged to address key issues in translational science, or directives outlined by the National Center for Translational Sciences (NCATS).